RADAR-base/RADAR-Questionnaire/README.md

 export const DefaultEndPoint = 'https://your-hosted-radar-platform-base-url/'
 ```

-Also change the Default Github source details where the questionnaire scheduling protocols and questionnaire schemas are hosted.
+You can also change the Default Github source details where the questionnaire scheduling protocols and questionnaire schemas are hosted.

 ```ts
 // The Github repository where the protocols are located